perusio/drupal-with-nginx/README.md

    Unavailable` status codes as a reply from the server.
 In that case tweak the value of `limit_conn` until you have a working setup.
-This number must be as small as possible as a way to mitigate the potential for DDoS attacks.
+This number must be as small as possible as a way to mitigate the potential for DoS attacks.

 ## Nginx as a Reverse Proxy: Proxying to Apache for PHP